Alaska Wildlife Conservation Center

 The Alaska Wildlife Conservation Center is a non-profit organization dedicated to conservation, research, education, and animal care.
 The center is located on about 200 acre at the head of Turnagain Arm and the entrance to Portage Valley, Milepost 79 of the Seward Highway, about 11 mi southeast of Girdwood.
 The center is in the Municipality of Anchorage on the approximant border of the Kenai Peninsula and the Kenai Mountains to the south and the Chugach Mountains to the north.

-It is a Wildlife sanctuary for orphaned or injured wildlife, as well as home or temporary home to captive born and translocated wildlife such as wood bison.
+It is a wildlife sanctuary for orphaned or injured wildlife, as well as home or temporary home to captive born and translocated wildlife such as wood bison.
 It is a wildlife sanctuary that provides comfortable, permanent homes for orphaned and injured animals.

 History

-Founded by Mike Miller, The Alaska Wildlife Conservation Center opened in 1993 as the for-profit Big Game Alaska."
+The Alaska Wildlife Conservation Center opened in 1993 as the for-profit Big Game Alaska.

-In 1999, the center became a 501(c)3 non-profit organization, with Miller serving as the center's executive director.
+In 1999, the center became a 501(c)3 non-profit organization, with Mike Miller serving as the center's executive director.
 The name was officially changed to Alaska Wildlife Conservation Center, Inc. in 2007.
 In 2018, Miller departed the center as executive director, with Dianna Whitney being promoted to that position.
 In 2019, the center acquired the land and remaining assets from Miller.